Law

 Academic Success

 At Cincinnati Law, we are here to support and guide you throughout your law school career, from your first year through the bar exam.
-We are proud to have designed an innovative program that supports your success, both inside and outside of the classroom.
+We are proud to have designed an innovative program that supports your success.

 First-Year Students